jflournoy/old.jflournoy.github.io/_posts/2018-09-26-riclpm-openmx-demo.md

                   resCovar)
 ```

 This call actually puts everything together, translating the path specification into estimable matrices.
 The first argument is the model name (whatever you wish to call it).
 After that, you must specify all manifest and latent variables that appear in the path specifications (except for "one").
-The rest of the call includes all of the model constructors we generated in the above code (including the data specification).
+The rest of the call includes all of the path constructors we generated in the above code (including the data specification).

 ```r